 The field of neurological medicine is struggling to keep up with the patient load.
-Burnout for Nuerologists is the second-highest among medical specialties.
+Burnout for Neurologists is the second-highest among medical specialties.
 The stress from the demand of a high patient load can be alleviated with a well-managed TeleNeurology team in place to supplement in-person care.
-Both physicians and patients are happier when care is administered quickly, financial burdens are lower, and stroke-program metrics are improved.
+Both physicians and patients are happier when healthcare services are administered quickly, financial burdens are lower, and stroke-program metrics are improved.

 Emergent TeleNeurology Services

 TeleSpecialists has emerged as a leader in Emergent TeleStroke and TeleNeurology services.
-A stroke patient needs help immediately.
-While a neurologist may be elsewhere delaying patient care, a TeleSpecialists’ TeleNeurologist can be bed side, on screen, in an average of five minutes.
+A stroke patient needs emergency services immediately.
+While a neurologist may be elsewhere delaying patient care, a TeleSpecialists’ TeleNeurologist can be bed side, on screen using videoconferencing technology, in an average of five minutes.
 This quick reaction time can help improve patient outcome and saves lives.
 With their extensive clinical stroke experience, a TeleSpecialists TeleNeurologist’s interaction with patients is much the same as it is with an in-person physician.